 Q: A client objected when I referred to a “Ukrainian clinical hospital.”
-He said it was incorrect to use “Ukrainian” to refer to anything but the people or nation of the Ukraine.
+He said it was incorrect to use “Ukrainian” to refer to anything but the people or nation of Ukraine.
 He mentioned something about demonyms.
 Please clarify.

 A: We can’t find any evidence to support what your client suggests.
 We’ve consulted all our usage guides as well as the Oxford English Dictionary and standard dictionaries.

-The OED defines the adjective “Ukrainian” broadly as “of or pertaining to the Ukraine.”
-That would include anything from a Ukrainian official to a Ukrainian hospital to a Ukrainian sheep.
+So you used the adjective correctly.
+It could apply to anything from a Ukrainian song to a Ukrainian official to a Ukrainian hospital to a Ukrainian sheep.

-In short, “Ukrainian” is indeed a demonym – a noun for an inhabitant of a place that’s the origin of the noun – but like many other demonyms (“American,” for example), it’s also an adjective that can refer to just about anything that concerns that place.
+In short, “Ukrainian” is indeed a demonym, a noun for an inhabitant of a place that’s the origin of the noun.
+But like many other demonyms (“American,” for example), it’s also an adjective that can refer to just about anything that concerns that place.

 [Note: This post was updated on Feb.
 26, 2022.]